metamath/metamath-exe/doc/BUILD.md

 ### autoconf

-This Unix program called __autoconf__, or its sibling __autoreconf__, is capable of generating a _configure_ shell script from the input _configure.ac_, along with its input file _config.h.in_.
+This Unix program called __autoconf__, or its sibling __autoreconf__, is capable of generating a _configure_ shell script from the input _configure.ac_.

+If you use _autoreconf_ this need not be called.

+### autoheader

+This program from _Autotools_ creates a _config.h.in_ from a _configure.ac_ input file.

+If you use _autoreconf_ this is called automatically.

 ### config.h.in

-This file is created by _autoconf_ and mostly contains a list of features the _configure_ tests the OS for.
+This file is created by _autoheader_ and mostly contains a list of features the _configure_ tests the OS for.
 The encoding is macro instructions in [C](https://en.wikipedia.org/wiki/C_(programming_language).
 Its contents looks mostly like: